 Instruction to TGah editor: Please modify the first paragraph of the subclause 10.3.5.11 (Service type indication during association) of TGah D3.1 as follows:

 A sensor type service is the service that a sensor STA is able to provide capable of provisioning that is usually delivered using small payload data frames.
 Non-sensor type services include offloading and critical services.
-Different service types may have different requirements on QoS, packet size, duty cycle etc. An AP can optimize the system operating parameters with the knowledge of service type of each associated STA or providejplace a high priority on association/reassociation for a STA that provides critical services such as health care, home, industrial, alarm monitoring or emergency service.
+Different service types may have different requirements on QoS, packet size, duty cycle etc. An AP can optimize the system operating parameters with the knowledge of service type of each associated STA or provideplace a high priority on association/reassociation for a STA that provides critical services such as health care, home, industrial, alarm monitoring or emergency service.

 [CID 5460, 5113]